 Image: Pantone Colour Bridge Coated & Uncoated

-Especially useful for those who create materials for branding purpose, it’s crucial to avoid guesswork with the colour output and provide your clients with information on how their brand colours (usually selected from Pantone Spot colours) will reproduce in 4 colour process enabling consistency with their labels, logos or marketing materials.
+Use the Color Bridge if you are brand designers or are creating printed products in multiple materials.
+Brand colours are usually selected from Pantone spot colours, Color Bridge is crucial to avoid guesswork with the colour output.
+Check and provide your clients with information on how their brand colours will reproduce in 4 colour process.
+Thus enabling consistency with their labels, logos or marketing materials.

-Pantone Color Bridges have been long-established across various media, such as printing, videography, animation or web applications and help designers specify spot or process colour.
-Comprising two different columns of colour references, you can easily compare how a solid (spot) colour (left column) will be reproduced in 4 colour process (right column).
+Pantone Color Bridges are used across various media, such as printing, videography, animation or web applications.
+Essential to help designers specify spot or process colour.
+Comprising two different columns of colour references, easily compare how a solid (spot) colour (left column) will be reproduced in 4 colour process (right column).

 Image: Spot vs Process colour in Pantone Color Bridges

-To ensure colour consistency across all types of media, the Pantone Color Bridge provides each colour with 3 different commonly used colour values.
-As well as the visual identification, you will find the solid colour has RGB values for video and animation and HTML values for web design as well as the process colour CMYK values with the precise screen-tint percentages for instant and convenient reference.
+To ensure colour consistency across all types of media, the Pantone Color Bridge provides 3 different commonly used colour values.
+The solid colour has RGB values for video and animation and HTML values for web design under the spot colour.
+The CMYK values with the precise screen-tint percentages for instant and convenient reference are displayed under the process colour.

 Image: RGB, HTML & CMYK values in Pantone Color Bridge